 On January 14, 1955, the Platters backed up Linda Hayes again, this time on "Please Have Mercy" and "Oochi Pachi."
 The latter song, although it contained the entire group, was essentially a duet between Linda and Tony; the label credit read "Linda Hayes and Tony Williams (of the Platters)."
 These were released the following month and given "good" reviews on February 19.

 At the time, Ram also managed another vocal group, the Penguins (which contained former Flamingo, Curtis Williams, after his stint with the Hollywood Flames).
 The tremendous success of their recording of "Earth Angel" in late 1954 gave Ram the leverage he needed.
 Mercury Records was eager to sign the Penguins, but Ram insisted the label also take the Platters.
-Mercury reluctantly agreed, and were surprised to be rewarded by a string of hits.
+Mercury reluctantly agreed and, after signing them on March 21, 1955, were surprised to be rewarded by a string of hits.
 "Only You," "The Great Pretender," "The Magic Touch," "My Prayer," "Twilight Time," and "Smoke Gets in Your Eyes," to name a few.
+The initial deal was for 3 years, with 3 separate 1-year options.

 While they were waiting for their first Mercury session, the Platters did a little extracurricular recording.
 They're the non-descript group (with David Lynch in the lead) on Joe Houston's cover version of "Shtiggy Boom," released on RPM in March 1955.